August 5–7 · University of Greenwich · London UK

 • 14:00 Campus Tours

-Detailed programme with speakers and rooms will be published after acceptance decisions.
+Detailed programme with speakers and rooms will be published July 10.

 Registration